trevor-lowder/parallel-webcrawler/README.md

 ## Submit your Project

 You can submit your project by uploading a zip file or selecting your GitHub repo on the Udacity website.

+## Future Project Enhancements

+- Respecting robots.txt files on crawled pages.
+You can read more about robots.txt here(opens in a new tab).

+- Managing memory use by limiting the growth of the popular word count and profiling data structures, while not compromising accuracy.

+- Throttling HTTP requests (e.g., per domain) in order to not overwhelm crawled servers.